-We've updated this article as of spring 2022 after testing more than three dozen new keyboards, adding new options for wireless and low profile models, modular keyboards offering deep customisation and high-end premium keyboards with unique features and eye-catching designs.
+We've updated this article as of summer 2022 after testing more than three dozen new keyboards, adding new options for wireless and low profile models, modular keyboards offering deep customisation and high-end premium keyboards with unique features and eye-catching designs.
 Whether you're looking for the ultimate gaming keyboard, a surprisingly solid budget offering or just something to code on, we've got you covered.
 Let's take a look at the ten best mechanical keyboards on the market, all tried and tested by Digital Foundry.

 Note: The pictures of each keyboard show either a UK or US layout, but I've linked to the appropriate regional layout wherever possible - so don't worry if you see a keyboard with a different-sized Enter key than what you're used to!

 Click the links below to jump right into the category you're most interested in.
 We've chosen keyboards for programming, gaming, building yourself and much more, so take a look.
 If you're not sure, scroll on to browse our full selection of recommendations!

 Best mechanical keyboard 2022

 - Best full-size gaming keyboard: Corsair K95 Platinum XT

 - Best compact mechanical keyboard: Fnatic Streak 65

 - Best 60% mechanical keyboard: Razer Huntsman Mini